Camp FAQs

 • Is lunch provided by Jolly Roger Adventures?

-Yes, lunch is provided to all campers attending a full day of camp programming.
+Yes, lunch is provided to all campers attending a full day of Flagship camp programming.
 This includes campers who are registered for a morning and afternoon session.
+Lunch options are available in registration.

 • Do you offer lunch and snacks?